ND v. Chad Isaak: Quadruple Murder in a Small Town

 Posted at 6:00 AM, August 19, 2021 and last updated 4:50 PM, October 16, 2024

-MORTON COUNTY, N.D. — After deliberating for four and half hours over two days, the jury of 6 men and 6 women found Chad Isaak guilty of four counts of murder in a workplace massacre that continues to haunt the small town of Mandan, North Dakota.
+MORTON COUNTY, N.D.
+(Court TV) — Chad Isaak was sentenced to spend multiple life terms behind bars after a jury of six men and six women found him guilty of four counts of murder in a workplace massacre that continues to haunt the small town of Mandan, North Dakota.

 The verdicts brought cries of anguish and relief from victims’ family members who filled the pews with the courtroom clutching Kleenex as they sobbed into their hands and into each other’s arms.
 Neither side asked for the jurors to be polled, as they appeared solemn casting glances around the courtroom as family members wept.
 Their cries seemed to drown out the judge at times as he ordered a pre-sentencing report stating he wanted to find out more about the defendant.

 Morton County Assistant State Attorney Gabrielle Goter spoke for her team when they appeared before reporters.
-She appeared relieved and grateful to the jurors for a result that she said spoke to the thoroughness of the investigation that required the resources of multiple state and federal agencies.
-She agreed that not having a motive was a challenge here, saying “Jurors do want to know why.”
+She appeared relieved and grateful to the jurors for a result that she said reflected the thoroughness of the investigation, which required the resources of multiple state and federal agencies.
+She agreed that not having a motive was a challenge here, saying, “Jurors do want to know why.”

 While she said she was uncomfortable sharing her thoughts on what motivated the defendant to slaughter four people he barely knew, three of whom were complete strangers, she did state there were several factors to consider.
 “I think he does not take to change easily,” Goter said, noting Isaak was confronted with new management, a new pet policy, the snow removal, and his friends who were the previous managers, were asked to vacate the park after their dog bit an RJR employee.